Pietro Aretino: Legacy

+A 2001 sculpture of Aretino on the Pescheria di Rialto (fish market) in Venice, near where Aretino lived.
+The inscription reads: "Truth is the daughter of time."

 Aretino is frequently mentioned in English works of the Elizabethan and later periods and differently appreciated, in comments ranging from "It was one of the wittiest knaves that ever God made" of Nashe (The Unfortunate Traveller) to "that notorious ribald of Arezzo" of Milton's Areopagitica.
+Samuel Pepys alludes to Aretino's erotic poetry in his diary entry of 15 May 1663 in reference to King Charles II's mistress Lady Castlemaine:

+that the King do mind nothing but pleasures, and hates the very sight or thoughts of business; that my Lady Castlemaine rules him, who, he says, hath all the tricks of Aretin that are to be practised to give pleasure.

 The English traveller Sir John Reresby visited "the obscene profane poet" Aretino's grave in the church of San Luca, Venice, in the mid-1650s.
 He relates that the following epitaph had been removed by the inquisitors: Qui jace Aretin, poeta Tusco, qui dice mal d'ogni uno fuora di Dio; scusandosi dicendo, Io no'l cognosco.
 This he translates as "Here Aretin, the Tuscan poet, lies, who all the world abused but God, and why? he said he knew him not."
 Another source states, "At the end of the 1800s, during the reconstruction works of the floor of the church, this plaque disappeared".
 Yet another source states, "His tomb in San Luca no longer exists".

 Pietro's first biographer states that there was no epitaph on the tomb.
 Those who claim that there was a sarcastic epitaph in hendecasyllables a maiore suspect that it should be attributed to Bishop Paolo Giovio, and that it was composed when Aretino was still alive:

 Qui giace l'Aretin, poeta tosco: